CrocoDillon/universal-react-redux-boilerplate/README.md

 ### Hot Module Replacement (HMR) in development

 Using `webpack-hot-middleware` and `react-transform-hmr` we can further improve development workflow by pushing bundle updates to the browser without needing to refresh the page.

+### Sass and Autoprefixer with CSS hot loading

+With webpack you can also bundle your CSS.
+The bare minimum to make this work are the css and style loaders but I also added Sass and Autoprefixer loaders.